 Airbnb uses a light-hearted animation of a girl dropping her ice cream to distract from the unfortunate situation of landing on a 404 page in addition to a list of helpful links.

 GitHub uses humor and pop culture references on their 404 page that is on-brand, and directs users to a search bar to find what they are looking for.

-There are a few things that your 404 page should never do.
-One of those is to make your 404 error be a copy of your home page, contact page, or really any other unexpected page without any explanation.
+Perhaps the biggest faux pas is making your 404 error be a copy of your home page, contact page, or really any other unexpected page without any explanation.
 You don’t want to leave your users confused, or worse have them leave your site to find business elsewhere.

 Not only that, but redirecting a 404 error to a homepage or similar page on your website can cause major SEO issues.